Convert ODT to INI

 • No Dependencies: No special software required to view or edit

-• Structured: Organized sections and key-value pairs
+• Structured Data: Organized sections and key-value pairs for clarity

 Practical Examples